SAP/openui5-docs/docs/Data_Binding_68b9644.md

 <a name="loio68b9644a253741e8a4b9e4279a35c247__section_BindingModes"/>

-### Binding Modes: One-time Binding, One-way Binding, and Two-way Binding
+### Binding Modes: One-way Binding, Two-way Binding, and One-time Binding

-The binding mode defines how the data sources are bound.
+The binding mode defines how the data sources are bound to the UI.
 OpenUI5 provides the following binding modes:

--   One-way binding means a binding from the model to the view; value changes in the model update all corresponding bindings and the view
+-   **One-way binding** means a binding from the model to the view.
+Any value changes in the model update all corresponding bindings and the view.

--   Two-way binding means a binding from the model to the view and from the view to the model, changes in the model and in the view fire events that automatically trigger updates all corresponding bindings and the view and model
+-   **Two-way binding** means a binding from the model to the view and from the view to the model.
+Any changes in the model or the view fire events that automatically trigger updates of all corresponding bindings and both the view and the model.

     > Note:
     > Two-way binding is currently only supported for property bindings.
 For other binding types, such as list bindings, the creation or deletion of entities depends on the specific model.